- what information FLOGAS BRITAIN LTD (“FLOGAS”) collects from you and why;

 In order to utilise your personal information, as set out about, we may allow third parties to process your personal information on our behalf.
 This is likely to be the case where, for example we:

-Where we share personal information for these purposes, we put in place controls to ensure that your personal information is only used for the purpose for which we’re sharing it (e.g. to install a new oil storage tank for you).
+Where we share personal information for these purposes, we put in place controls to ensure that your personal information is only used for the purpose for which we’re sharing it (e.g. to install or maintain a new gas storage tank for you).
 Where we want to allow third parties to process or control your personal information for reasons other than those set out above, we will inform you of this and, if necessary, seek your consent to share such information with them.

 Where we have asked for your consent to use your personal information for a particular purpose, this consent may be withdrawn by you at any time.
 Similarly, where we are using your personal information to fulfil a legitimate interest of ours, you may have a right to object to your personal information being used for a particular purpose (e.g. for direct marketing).
 Please see the section entitled ‘Controlling your personal information’ below.